Theatre on Main Street

 Theatre on Main Street’s vision is to bring professionalism in theatre to the Hudson Valley for actors and audiences alike, performed in our neighborhood's local settings to create accessible, familiar and immersive theatrical experiences.

 We are a 501(c)(3) non-profit, unique Small Professional Equity Theatre outside of NYC with a commitment to bringing excellence in storytelling and entertainment with non-traditional & diverse casts to perform established works in unconventional settings.
+A portion of the proceeds from our productions go to non-profit organizations which support our over riding themes of "those who protect" and "those who need protection".

 Our productions feature professional talent hailing from all areas of the country, as well as local talent discovered and developed from our surrounding neighborhoods.